mikecamara/adversarial-machine-learning-attacks/todo/README.md

 ## Week 3
 ### 1/November/2021 to 7/November/2021

-* **(2/11 - 4pm) Meeting Dietmar #4**
+* **(2/11 - 4pm) Meeting the supervisor #4**
-* Ask Dietmar about guidance in chosing my examiners well so I can interact with them already according to page two in [this reference](http://www.cs.toronto.edu/~sme/presentations/thesiswriting.pdf).
+* Ask the supervisor about guidance in chosing my examiners well so I can interact with them already according to page two in [this reference](http://www.cs.toronto.edu/~sme/presentations/thesiswriting.pdf).
 * What is the norm for your university?
 At UT, it is normal to interact regularly with your thesis commitee?
 * Do my examiners need to be told about my research?
 * Find out what the local rules are for citation style?